ProvableHQ/leo-examples/upgrades/00_setup.md

 ## Setting up snarkOS

-You will first need to clone the snarkOS repository and checkout a working commit on the `feat/program-upgradability` branch.
+You will first need to clone the snarkOS repository and checkout the `staging` branch.
 ```
 > git clone https://github.com/ProvableHQ/snarkOS.git
 > cd snarkOS
-> git checkout 952f629
+> git checkout staging
 ```

 You can then install and run a local development network with the following command and presets: